Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries

 \emph{Setup}.
 We consider a (1+1)d CFT with central charge $c$.
-The class of conformal quench problems of our interest is defined on a spatial interval $x\in [0,L]$ with OBC.
-The case of (semi)infinite interval can be derived by taking the limit $L\to \infty$.
-Initially, the system is in the ground state $|\psi_0\rangle$ of the uniform CFT Hamiltonian
+The class of conformal quench problems of interest is defined on a finite spatial interval $[0, L]$, bounded by spatial boundaries.
+These boundaries completely reflect incoming energy flux by gluing the left- and right-moving components of the CFT energy-momentum tensor, thereby preventing energy flux through the boundaries \cite{cardy2008boundaryconformalfieldtheory}.
+This does not completely specify the boundary condition, since there is commonly more than one conformally invariant boundary condition in CFT.
+However, our method presented below does not depend on the specific type of conformally invariant boundary condition.
+We also note that the case of (semi)infinite interval can be derived by taking the limit $L\to \infty$.
+Initially, we assume the system is in the (unique) ground state $|\psi_0\rangle$ of the uniform CFT Hamiltonian

-where $h(x)$ is the energy density.
+where $h(x)$ is the Hamiltonian density operator.
 Starting from time $t=0$, the Hamiltonian is suddenly changed to